AkramEld/ParityTechChallenge/README.md

 # ParityTechChallenge

-Program to convert an integer input into a string output.
+Program to convert an integer number input into the english representation of that number as a string output.
 Main Code can be found at ParityChallenge/src/main.rs

 Some Sample Outputs: